-This book is an anthropological exploration of inclusive design as an epistemic, material and political concern around careful relations.
+This book is an anthropological exploration of inclusive activations of design as an epistemic, material and political concern around careful relations.
 By that I do not just mean a troubled and worrisome exploration into ‘more inclusive’ forms of relatedness, but mainly a perpetual mode of troubling the ways in which we can or could relate, tell and describe the resulting modes of togetherness.
-Such an exploration gravitates around a re-description of a series of activist design initiatives, searching to learn from their hyperbolic aspirations, fraught methods and experimental practices to open up inclusion not as a solution but as a problem-space.
-Building on them, inclusive design could then be accounted as a peculiar inquiry: a perpetual questioning on what/who counts and how to make that happen through concrete—and usually very troublesome—acts of making and material interventions.
+Such an exploration gravitates around a re-description of and a multi-modal (in a plurality of modes and media) engagement in a series of activist design initiatives, searching to learn from their hyperbolic aspirations, fraught methods and experimental practices to open up inclusion not as a solution but as a problem-space.
+Building on them, design could then be recounted as a peculiar inquiry: a perpetual questioning on what/who counts and how to make that happen through concrete—and usually very troublesome—acts of making and material interventions.

 In particular, drawing on field and archival work of independent-living or disability rights movements, together with accessibility struggles taking place since the 1980s in the city of Barcelona, I engage with a wealth of activist initiatives—both intra- and extra-institutional—attempting to design the very possibility of more careful relations.
 These initiatives have or had at their core the production of singular situations—made out of policy documents and building codes, infrastructures and standards, collaborative design processes and prototypes, and manifold sensitising devices and documentation interfaces—through which designing technologies, urban landscapes or institutions and political spaces is to be attempted from the appreciation and articulation of bodily diversity.